randomouscrap98/deskmess/README.md

 - Bookmark this page.
 It should always have your page
 - You can still manually export to your filesystem whenever, and import the data later.

-**To use with a server:**
+### Use a basic server
-If you don't trust the browser's local storage or simply want the ease of auto-saving and more normal saving mechanics but still want to use the filesystem, you can have deskmess contact a server for loads and stores.
+If you don't trust the browser's local storage or simply want the ease of auto-saving and more normal saving mechanics while still using the filesystem, you can have deskmess contact a server for loads and stores.
-An example implementation is given with `server.py`.
+An example implementation is given with [server.py](server.py).
 It's fine for local use, but don't use it on a public facing server.
 - Run server with `python3 server.py`.
 It should work on any system where python is installed.
 For windows, this may be `py server.py`
-- Use deskmess any copy of index.html (location doesn't matter for this method)
+- Use deskmess from any copy of index.html (location doesn't matter for this method)
 - Add `?server=url_to_server` to the url.
 For `server.py`, this is by default `http://localhost:60003/somename` where somename is the name of your save
 - Bookmark this page.
 Assuming your server is running, this page should always be available